sailfishos-flatpak/main/AppDevelopment.md

 ## Known issues

 When compiling for ARM, there are issues imposed by either absence or broken handling of statx syscall.
-In practice, it means that we cannot use `qmake` in the projects compiled against KDE 5.12 Sdk and neither `qmake` nor `cmake` in KDE 5.13.
+In practice, it means that we cannot use `qmake` in the projects compiled against KDE 5.12 Sdk.
 As is, we are limited to `cmake` on 5.12 right now.
 Symptoms are errors like "Project ERROR: Unknown module(s) in QT: core dbus" while compiling the projects.

 Corresponding issues are filed and are listed below: